dibyendumajumdar/C/docs/ctour.md

 	     IBE  A2,A1
 ```

-while part of the `=+' table is
+while part of the `=+` table is

 ```
 	%aw,aw
 	%    [move3]
 ```

-Labels are written as `%[ ... : ]', before the key  specifi-
+Labels are written as `%[ ... : ]`, before the key  specifi-
-cations;  references are written with `%  [ ... ]' after the
+cations;  references are written with `%  [ ... ]` after the
 key.
 Peculiarities in the implementation make it  necessary
 that labels appear before references to them.

 The  example  illustrates the utility of allowing sepa-
 rate keys to point to the same code string.
 The  assignment
 code  works  properly if either the right operand is a word,
-or the left operand is a byte; but since there	is  no	`add
+or the left operand is a byte; but since there	is  no	`add byte`
-byte'  instruction the addition code has to be restricted to
+instruction the addition code has to be restricted to
 word operands.

 ### Delaying and reordering